samihaTasnim/samihaTasnim/readme.md

 ### About me

-Hello, I'm sam, a Full stack web developer and a high school student (not for long though, I'm graduating soon!).
-I'm familiar with MERN stack but I can pick up any new language or framework pretty quick.
-Feel free to contact me for collaboration, hackathons or part-time opportunities.
-Email me for faster response.
+Hello, I'm sam.
+I'm studying computer science and engineering at PSTU.
+Previously, I worked as a MERN stack intern and full-time front-end developer.
+I'm currently learning C language and want to do competitive programming.
+Feel free to contact me for collaboration, hackathons, teaming up, or part-time opportunities.
+Email me for a faster response.
 Have a great day!

 ### Contact me